 Well, not necessarily.
 I can easily nail a 4-inch window from 20+ feet away with the S&W 442.
 The same probably can’t be said for a .44 Magnum.
 You see, it’s the tight design and compact size of the Model 442 that makes it so proficient in such shots.

-And because of that, I give the nod to the 442 as being an excellent candidate for concealed carry.
-Some consumers shy away from revolvers and don’t even give them a second thought when considering a self-defense handgun.
-But you could be doing yourself a great disservice by not looking into a revolver like the Model 442.
+And because of that, I give the nod to the 442 as an excellent candidate for concealed carry.
+Some consumers shy away from revolvers and don't even consider them for self-defense.
+However, not looking into a revolver like the Model 442 could be a great disservice.

 Recoil and Other Factors